Loch Leven Glencoe is one of the most scenic lochs in Scotland!

-This article contains affiliate Links (info on the Disclosure page).
+This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

-Around Loch Leven in Video
+Why visit Loch Leven in Glencoe?

 A detour worth driving

 Loch Leven Glencoe is located in the heart of the National Trust.
 It is a sea loch, an arm extending from Loch Linnhe to Ballachulish.
-It's length is 14.1 km and its width varies from 200 m to 1.6 km.
+Its length is 14.1km and its width varies from 200m to 1.6km.
 As it is quite narrow and surrounded by the Munro and peaks of Glencoe, it is one of the most scenic lochs in Scotland and, I think, one of the top Scotland Attractions.

-Most people, excited after driving through Glencoe and looking forward to getting to the isle of Skye, then to miss completely this magnificent loch.
+Most people, excited after driving through Glencoe and looking forward to getting to the isle of Skye, tend to miss completely this magnificent loch.
 I think it is worth the small detour around it for stunning views of the Scottish Highlands like this one:

 Planning tips - Loch Leven Glencoe (Scotland)